zenika-open-source/immutadot/README.md

   // → { nested: { prop: [1, 2, 3, 4] } }
 ```

+Feel free to try immutad●t with our online [demo](https://npm.runkit.com/immutadot).

 ## Documentation

-You can find out a full list of immutad●t's features in our [documentation](https://zenika.github.io/immutadot)
+You can find out a full list of immutad●t's features in our [documentation](https://zenika.github.io/immutadot).

 ## Contributing